 Before sending us your project proposal or idea, please visit the Our Projects section to get a better idea of our work at the regional and national levels, the kind of content we create, and the works currently in the pipeline.

-Next, find the contact information of the studio that produces your type of project (documentary, interactive work, animated work) in the relevant program (English or French), and write to them directly to establish initial contact.
-Each studio has its own project submission requirements, so before preparing your proposal, make sure your project meets the relevant studio’s requirements.
+Next, find the contact information of the production unit that produces your type of project (documentary, animated work) in the relevant language, and write to them directly to establish initial contact.
+Each unit has its own project submission requirements, so before preparing your proposal, make sure your project meets the relevant unit’s requirements.
 Please know that we are always eager to work with new voices, so whether you are an emerging artist or a mid-career or established creator, we encourage you to send us your ideas.

 What do I include in my proposal?